GU-App-Development/What-s-The-Vibe-/README.md

 app to your benefit.

 ### Getting Help:
-If you are having troubles with using our app, you can reach the authors at their emails that are provided.
+If you are having troubles with using our app, you can reach the authors at their emails that are provided.<br>
-Katie Imhof (kimhof@zagmail.gonzaga.edu)
+Katie Imhof (kimhof@zagmail.gonzaga.edu)<br>
 Adam White (awhite8@zagmail.gonzaga.edu)

 ### Contributors: